selinceydeli/Subgraph_Federated_Learning/README.md

 Before evaluating federated learning algorithms, a **fully-local baseline** is used to establish a lower-bound reference point.
 In this setting, each client trains its own PNA model **independently** on its local subgraph partition, with **no parameter sharing** across clients.

-This experiment answers the question: _how well can a model trained on a client's local subgraph alone perform, without any cross-client coordination?_ The resulting per-client test F1 scores serve as a lower bound against which all federated algorithms should be compared.
+This experiment answers the question: _how well can a model trained on a client's local subgraph alone perform, without any cross-client coordination?_ The resulting per-client test F1 scores serve as a lower bound against which all federated algorithms can be compared.

 Key properties of this baseline:

-- Each client builds its own PNA model with **local degree histograms** and **local port vocabulary sizes**, calibrated entirely to its own subgraph.
+- Each client builds its own PNA model with **local degree histograms** and **local port vocabulary sizes** using entirely its own subgraph.
-- During training, **ghost/remote nodes** (owned by other clients but present in the subgraph due to cross-client edges) participate in **message passing** but are excluded from the loss computation.
+- During training, **remote nodes** (owned by other clients but present in the subgraph due to cross-client edges) participate in **message passing** but are excluded from the loss computation.
-- During evaluation, only **owned nodes** are scored; ghost nodes contribute only as neighbors for neighborhood sampling.
+- During evaluation, only **owned nodes** are scored; remote nodes contribute only as neighbors for neighborhood sampling.
-- Results are aggregated across clients as mean ± std F1 per task, providing a measure of both average performance and cross-client variance.

 To run the fully-local baseline: